raghavkumar09/note-taking-api/README.md

 # Simple Note-Taking API

 This project is a RESTful API for a simple note-taking application built using Node.js and Express.
 The application allows users to create, fetch, query, and update notes.
 The API is designed without user management and does not include a UI.
-Swagger UI is integrated for easy API testing.
+Swagger UI is integrated to allow easy API testing.

 ## Table of Contents